DanFaulkner/SpringMVCFilmCRUD/README.md

 # Description

 SpringMVCFilmCRUD is a simple webserver giving access to a database containing film information.
-It allows the user to create, read, update, and delete film data and keep those changes persistent in a database.
+It allows the user to create, read, update, and delete film data while keeping those changes persistent in a database.

 # Lessons Learned